ajprince86/mern-stack-project/README.md

 # 🏋🏼 Workit 💪🏽
 Workit is a fun app that uses full CRUD operations. <br/>
-It is a great app for those who would like to track the workouts they have done.<br/>
-This simple app was created by yours truly, for the final Full-Stack-Project<br/>
+This simple app was created by yours truly, for the final Full-Stack-Project for Per-Scholas.<br/>
+I have gone thru many changes In my project but I still have a lot off additions I would like to add.
+See further down for more details.<br/>

+## Workit is an exercise tracker for individuals who would like to track their time being active.<br/>
+## It also features a bmi calculation for those who want to see where they are currently.<br/>
+## Workit also provides how much weight you should lose or gain based on your measurements.<br/>